Kahiin to Hoga: Plot summary

 Sujal looks forward to a new life with Kashish.
 But she learns that the secret of her sister's death can be found within the Ahluwalia family.
 So, Kashish marries Shabbir Ahluwalia in order to find Charu's killer.
 Disappointed and heart broken, Sujal wants revenge from Kashish.
 So he pretends to romance Gayatri, Mr. Ahluwalia's daughter, who works with him.
 Kashish becomes jealous; although she knows that Sujal is only seeking revenge from her.
 Mr. Ahluwalia learns about the murderer but is soon killed; Kashish is sent to jail, and Kashish's father is killed.
 Varun and Mahek get divorced because of mutual differences.
 She also learns she is pregnant with his child.
-Mahek marries Rishi to ensure she obtains custody of her Roshan, whilst, Varun falls for and marries Shivangi, Mr Ahluwalia's youngest daughter.
-Soon, Rishi turns over a new leaf and begins to care for Mahek.
+Mahek marries Rishi to ensure she obtains custody of Roshan, whilst, Varun falls for and marries Shivangi, Mr Ahluwalia's youngest daughter.
+Soon, Rishi turns over a new leaf and begins to care for Mahek and they start to love each other again.
 Kashish learns that Siddharth murdered Charu, Mr. Ahluwalia, and Prof. Sinha.

-Kashish, Rishi and Mahek move to a new town.
+Soon after, Kashish, Rishi and Mahek move to a new town to start afresh.
 There, they meet Abhishek Chauhan, a navy officer and a look-alike of Piyush (who is later found to be his identical twin).
 Abhishek is a widower with a young daughter, Sneha.
 Kashish, Mahek and Rishi begin living happily until Swayam returns.
-Soon, Rishi dies while saving Sujal which makes Sujal and Mahek heartbroken.
+Soon, Rishi dies while saving Sujal which leaves Sujal and Mahek heartbroken.
 Swayam threatens Kashish that he will frame Sujal for Rishi's murder.
 To save Sujal, Kashish has to leave him forever.
 So, she agrees to marry Abhishek.
 But Abhishek realizes that she is making a sacrifice.
 He has Sujal and Kashish marry each other.
 Swayam's evil plans to frame Sujal and harm the Garewals fail.
 He is killed by Mahek after he stole her child and for killing Rishi.

 Five years later, Kashish and Sujal are seen living happily together.
 Mouli is also there.
 Abhishek and Mahek, too, are married and living with their children.